chrisgleitze/kant.nvim/README.md

 > This is a very early-stage plugin!\
 > I've only added a few short texts by Kant to create a proof of concept.\
 > That worked well so far, so I'll add more shortly.

+## Why?

+This plugin is useful for people writing about Kant in Neovim.
+Neovim users usually like to do as much as possible without leaving the editor.
+A local corpus of Kant's works is a natural fit.
+It is likely the quickest way to find a passage or a term in his writings.

+Kant is notoriously hard to understand, so you need ro re-read his works again and again.
+Often you need to revisit what he actually wrote to make sure you have a definition right.
+You might also want to re-read entire passages of the original to check whether the interpretation you have in mind is compatible with the original.

 ## Features